 On the Offer Details screen, the Optional Information section helps further define your offer by collecting additional details as needed.
 Depending on the type of offer being created, the settings available in this section may vary.

 Certain types of offers, such as Editions and Season Passes, support the ability to include sub-offers.
-When a user purchases an offer that includes sub-offers, they receive entitlements for all included offers upon completing their purchase.
+When a user purchases an offer that includes one or more sub-offers, they receive entitlements for all included offers upon completing their purchase.
 For example, an Edition offer must have your base product offer (or another Edition-type offer) set as its base offer.
 You can then add up to five additional offers for items such as season passes, add-ons, or digital extras to the Edition as sub-offers.
 When a user purchases the Edition offer, they receive both your base product offer and your selected sub-offers.